rse/speechflow/README.md

   Purpose: **Loudness metering node**<br/>
   Example: `meter(250)`

+  > This node allows measuring the loudness of the audio stream.
+The
+  > results are emitted to both the logfile of **SpeechFlow** and the
+  > WebSockets API (see below).

   | Port    | Payload     |
   | ------- | ----------- |
   | input   | audio       |